Skip to content

 Output size~3.4 MB~3.4 MBSimilar (content-driven)

-The biggest win isn’t in the numbers — it’s in developer experience.
+The biggest win is not in the numbers.
+It is in developer experience.
 I can now spin up the dev server with npm run dev, edit a Markdown file, and see changes instantly.
 No Ruby environment, no Bundler, no waiting.

 Tooling